Factors Of 150 In Pairs

 Q: How can I quickly check if a number is a factor of 150?

 A: The easiest way is to use a calculator and perform the division.
-However, familiarity with divisibility rules can significantly speed up the process.
+On the flip side, familiarity with divisibility rules can significantly speed up the process.

 Q: Is there a formula to directly calculate the number of factors of a number?